Paullllllllllllllllll/ChronoDownloader/README.md

-- The core HTTP stack (`api/utils.py`) centralizes retries, pacing, and download budgeting.
-Use `download_file()` for all network file downloads and `make_request()` for API calls.
-- When working with IIIF, save manifests and consider calling `utils.download_iiif_renderings(manifest, out_dir, prefix)` to automatically pick up PDFs/EPUBs exposed via manifest-level `rendering` entries.

-## Scalability and Reliability

-- The session layer uses `requests.Session` with limited urllib3 retries and explicit handling of 429/5xx with exponential backoff.
-Per-provider pacing is configured in `provider_settings.*.network`.
-- A global download budget guards against runaway jobs (see "Download limits and preferences").
-The main loop will stop early when the budget is exhausted.
-- For very large jobs, consider splitting input CSVs and running multiple processes.
-Per-provider limits and budget checks will throttle IO; keep an eye on provider terms of use.
 # Historical Sources Downloader

 This project provides a Python-based tool to search for and download digitized historical sources (books, manuscripts, etc.) from various European and American digital libraries and platforms.